• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 For more details, please see our disclosure policy.

-Soup night.
 It’s that night of the week when you serve, what else?
 Homemade Soup!
+Serving soup for dinner is simple and cheap to make, tastes amazing, and can easily be stretched to accommodate more people.

-However, some people have a hard time considering soup as a meal.
+However, some people have a hard time considering soup for dinner.
 They often mistake it as a side dish instead of a main course.
 Or they balk at the idea of vegetables and broth.
 Homemade soup can be so much more than that, my friend!

 It’s a good cheap eat.
 Serving homemade soup for dinner costs very little per serving and, in my book, is a great occasion for using up the leftovers I’ve acquired throughout the week so as to reduce waste.
 Yes, Stone Soup is a real thing!

 It’s filling.
-Depending on what homemade soup recipe you choose, soup can be incredibly filling, making for a hearty supper on a cold night.
+Depending on what homemade soup recipe you choose, soup for dinner can be incredibly filling, making for a hearty meal on a cold night.

-It’s a great way to use up leftovers.Yes, learning How to Make Soup from Leftovers is a thing you need!
+It’s a great way to use up leftovers.Yes, learning How to Make Soup from Leftovers is a thing you need to know!
 Never let good food go to waste when you can make a yummy soup, like Turkey and Rice Soup.

 Over the years I’ve developed strategies to make soup night a little easier to swallow, for adults and children alike.

-Here’s what I’ve learned makes soup night a success:
+Here’s what I’ve learned about serving soup for dinner:

 2. Provide some delicious breads.
 My kids absolutely love Garlic Focaccia and breadsticks as well as popovers.
 By offering these on soup night, I’m giving the kids — of all ages — something to look forward to, in addition to the homemade soup.
 In a pinch, cheese and crackers work, too.

 3. Bake a great dessert.
-It’s amazing to me how quickly the kids can scarf down a bowl of soup when they know there is a great dessert, like Slab Apple Pie to top off with.
+It’s amazing to me how quickly the kids can scarf down a bowl of soup for dinner when they know there is a great dessert, like Slab Apple Pie to top off with.
+Since soup is so cheap to make, you can easily afford dessert!

 4. Pay attention to what they like.
 If your child or spouse isn’t quick to embrace homemade soup for dinner, never fear.
 Through trial and error, you’ll find ways to make it work.
-It may be a question of finding out what everyone likes.
+It may be a question of finding out which soups everyone likes.

-6. Build a library of favorite homemade soup recipes.
-It’s not that some people don’t like soup.
-It’s that they haven’t found soups that they love.
+7. Build a library of favorite homemade soup recipes.
+It’s not that some people don’t like soup for dinner.
+It’s that they haven’t found the soups that they love.
 Through trial and error, you’ll find the right styles and recipes to fit the folks at your table.
 Try the wide breadth of soup recipes available.
+(Scroll down for our faves!)

 Homemade soup is a great food to freeze.
 When you make a big batch, you can freeze it in 2-cup portions for later.
 In this way, everyone in the household can enjoy his or her favorite without your needing to be a short order cook.